sirnino/sirnino.github.io/src/content/posts/top-5-design-pattern-every-programmer-should-know-and-use.md

 # 1. Singleton

 The Singleton pattern is a creational design pattern that allows to make sure that only one instance of a certain class is created during the software lifecycle.
+This is required for example for database connections, http clients, etc...

-A class that must be a Singleton has 3 main requirements:
+In order to be a good Singleton, a class must follow 3 main requirements:

 * must have a **private constructor**
 * must have a private static field that is an **instance of itself**
 * must have a **getInstance** static method that, in a thread safe way, provides the unique instance

+The following is an example of Singleton class.

     package io.github.sirnino;